-Statute and Forms Explanation and Review Method 300.504(a) Procedural safeguards notice (PSN) provided to parents within the last 12 R7-2-401.I.1 months.
-SF,SASF, SCSF, SCSI Student File Review Method: If documentation is evident that the parent was given a copy of a PSN at least one time during the current year, mark this line item I .
-60-Day Correction 300.503(c) Required notices are provided in the native language of the parent.
-SF, SASF, SCSF, SCSI 60-Day Correction Student File Review Method: Review the file for copies of the most recent notices (invitations to meetings, PSN, and PWNs) sent to the parents.
-Compare the language of the notices to the primary language indicated on the HLS.
+Statute and Forms Explanation and Review Method 300.504(a) Procedural safeguards notice (PSN) provided to parents within the last 12 R7-2-401.Í.1 months.
+SF,SASF, SCSF, Student File Review Method: If documentation is evident that the parent SCSI was given a copy of a PSN at least one time during the current year, mark this line item I. 60-Day Correction Related Requirements: 18 300.503(c) Required notices are provided in the native language of the parent.
+SF, SASF, SCSF, Student File Review Method: Review the file for copies of the most recent SCSI notices (invitations to meetings, PSN, and PWNs) sent to the parents.
+Compare the language of the notices to the primary language indicated on 60-Day Correction the HLS.
 If the notices were provided in a language other than the parent's native language, there must be documentation of the parent's request (as evidenced by the parent) for notices to be provided in English.
 The language of the student must be considered when the student is invited to the IEP meeting.
+Polated Possiromentos II IO Related Requirements: I1, I2

 IV.A.2 PWN Sent at Required Times and Contains Required Components When considering the line items within the PWN, be sure to review the PWN in its entirety.
-Compliance calls should be made based upon the PWN content as a whole.
+Compliance calls should be made based upon the PWN content as a whole A tool to assist teams with documenting PWN components can be found on the PSM website.